Melania Trump Flaunts Model Legs In Stunning Short Shift Dress, Reports ‘Express’

 The former model has put on a brave face amid cheating allegations made against her husband Donald Trump.

-More details of Trump’s alleged affair with adult actress Stormy Daniels may emerge after the president’s longtime lawyer Michael Cohen’s documents were seized in an FBI raid.
+More details of Trump’s alleged affair with adult actress Stormy Daniels may emerge after Trump’s longtime lawyer Michael Cohen’s documents were seized in an F.B.I raid.

-As Melania remains silent, President Donald Trump and his personal attorney Michael Cohen are asking the judge to delay Ms. Daniels’ lawsuit challenging the validity of a non-disclosure agreement she signed days before the 2016 presidential election.
+As Melania remains silent, President Donald Trump and his personal attorney Michael Cohen are asking the judge to delay Ms. Daniels lawsuit challenging the validity of a non-disclosure agreement she signed days before the 2016 presidential election.

 Melania Trump shows off her tanned legs as she supports Donald in Florida https://t.co/lScGHLBZKn pic.twitter.com/wasnwi82J8